24 Different Types of Bees in Michigan

 19. Golden Sweat Bee

 The Golden Sweat Bee (Augochlorella aurata) is one of Michigan’s important types of bees.
 This type of bee is vital in pollinating various crops and plants throughout the state.
-It is an important species to help keep the Michigan ecosystem healthy.
+It is an important species that helps keep the Michigan ecosystem healthy.

 The Golden Sweat Bee, one of the types of bees in Michigan, gets its name from its bright yellow-gold color.